Roman Era Gaming in Central London 2016

 The seemingly sensible anchor point on the Impassable swamp had just evaporated under a welter of Teutonic pedestrian aggression and now only the remnants of the skirmishers were left between the Germans and the baggage.
 Being unable to contact heavy foot in the open, the skirmishers needed some ridiculously effective shooting if they were to have any effect on the game from here..

 Even the Sarmatians were failing to make a dent as the solid blocks of German foot stood up to their charges and shrugged them off.
 Holes were appearing all along the Dacian line long before the theoretical flanking attack could even struggle out of the woods and into position to attack.

-The Dacian centre had now almost totally collapsed, and the Romanians had already worked out that this was looking like the sort of defeat in which you are actually trying to just rack up any casualties on the enemy to improve your losing score, rather than doing anything to hang on and avoid defeat.
+The Dacian centre had now almost totally collapsed, and the Romanians had already worked out that this was looking like the sort of defeat in which you and actually trying to just rack up any casualties on the enemy to improve your losing score, rather than doing anything to hang on and avoid defeat.